Cation-DNA outer sphere coordination in DNA polymorphism: Introduction

 In contrast, experimental studies (X-ray, IR spectroscopy) focus on searching for ions primarily in direct contact with ionophores on the DNA surface (see reviews \cite{2001-flexible-ionophors,2008-DNA-ions-compl-Williams} and \cite{2001-Xray-ions-in-grooves-B-DNA,2011-Xray-Mg-many-places-B-DNA,2016-Xray-Mg-only-phosphates}).
 For the formation of direct contacts, the chemical nature of the ion plays a decisive role.
 But it is generally assumed that the outer sphere chelation of an ion by DNA atoms can be regarded as an 'electrostatic interaction', with the exception of ions that are very strongly bound to their inner sphere ligands and actually represent a complex, for example, [Mg(H$_2$O)$_6$]$^{2+}$ or [Co(NH$_3$)$_6$]$^{3+}$.

 In the present work, we show that outer sphere coordination of counterions by DNA ionophores is critical for the conformational dynamics of DNA.
 We use molecular dynamics modeling to study the interactions of ions with DNA in the process of formation of the A- and C-complexes.
 In experiment, upon addition of a low-polarity solvent to an aqueous solution, the DNA molecule changes its conformation from B to C or A depending on the solvent: upon addition of methanol - to C, and ethanol - to A \cite{1973-Ivanov-CD-A-B-C}.
-Using the Weighted Histogram Analysis Method (WHAM) \cite{1992-WHAM} we investigate the transition between the C- and A-complexes in both the solutions: the change in free and potential energy, as well as the structure of the solution around the DNA molecule.
+Using the umbrella sampling scheme\cite{1977-Umbrella} combined with the Weighted Histogram Analysis Method (WHAM) \cite{1992-WHAM} we investigate the transition between the C- and A-complexes in both the solutions: the change in free and potential energy, as well as the structure of the solution around the DNA molecule.
 We find the binding modes of counterions to DNA in both the complexes and determine the modes whose blocking makes it impossible for the DNA molecule to exist in the A- or C-conformations.
 Accordingly, we determine the source of the DNA polymorphism in different solvents.

-\section{A- and C-complexes: free energy and the main ionophores P-cross and O4'-cross.}
+\section{A- and C-complexes: free energy, potential energy of the system componetns and helix parameters.}

+When an organic solvent is added to DNA in water, the dielectric constant of the solution decreases, the electrostatic interactions of counterions with the DNA polyion increase, and the counterions approach the DNA molecule.
+The space available to the ions and, accordingly, their entropy decrease.
+The only way to decrease the free energy is to approach the charges on the DNA and to form an A- or a C-complex.
+Experimentally, at room temperature, DNA is in the B form in water, in the A form - in 80 vol.\% ethanol solution, and in the C form - in 80 vol.\% methanol solution \cite{1973-Ivanov-CD-A-B-C}.

 We carried out molecular dynamics (MD) modeling of decamer 5'-CCGGGCCCGG-3' (and the 20-mer composed of two such sequences) with Na$^+$ counterions in water and in 80 vol.\% solutions of methanol (molar fraction 0.643) and ethanol (molar fraction 0.552) with water.
-We used the all-atom CHARMM36 force field \cite{2012-CHARMM-for-BII} (see section~\ref{section-Methods-MD} for simulation details).
-Experimentally, at room temperature in such an ethanol solution, the DNA is in the A form, and in a methanol solution - in the C form \cite{1973-Ivanov-CD-A-B-C}.
+We used the all-atom CHARMM36 force field \cite{2012-CHARMM-for-BII} with NBFIX corrections for ion-phosphate interactions \cite{2012-parametrization-DNA-ions,2018-CUFIX-review} (see Section~\ref{section-Methods-MD} for simulation details).